n-laoutaris/n-laoutaris/README.md

 - [Arduino & ESP32](https://github.com/n-laoutaris/robotics-automation-IoT): A work in progress to document my microcontroller-powered prototypes and the sketches they run

+### Game Design

+- Our first game coming soon!

 ### Academic writing

 - [My papers](https://github.com/n-laoutaris/academic-writing-portfolio): A collection of university assignments and written reports.

+## 📫 Connect with me

+If you just stumbled upon this profile by accident or by design, feel free to reach me through [my LinkedIn profile](https://www.linkedin.com/in/nikolas-laoutaris-7b6221278/)!

 <!--
 **n-laoutaris/n-laoutaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.